AMBER: A tether-deployable gripping crawler with compliant microspines for canopy manipulation: Abstract

 \section{Abstract}

 This paper presents an aerially deployable crawler designed for adaptive locomotion and manipulation within tree canopies.
 The system combines compliant microspine-based tracks, a dual-track rotary gripper, and an elastic tail, enabling secure attachment and stable traversal across branches of varying curvature and inclination.
 Experiments demonstrate reliable gripping up to 90° body roll and inclination, while effective climbing on branches inclined up to 67.5°, achieving a maximum speed of 0.55 body lengths per second on horizontal branches.
 The compliant tracks allow yaw steering of up to 10°, enhancing maneuverability on irregular surfaces.
 Power measurements show efficient operation with a dimensionless cost of transport over an order of magnitude lower than typical hovering power consumption in aerial robots.
-Integrated within a drone–tether deployment system, the crawler provides a robust, low-power platform for environmental sampling and in-canopy sensing, bridging the gap between aerial and surface-based ecological robotics.
+The crawler provides a robust, low-power platform for environmental sampling and in-canopy sensing.
+The aerial deployment is demonstrated at a conceptual and feasibility level, while full drone–crawler integration is left as future work.